M4gOo/PROJECTS/Configure secure access to your workloads using Azure virtual networking.md

 You can build traditional site-to-site VPNs to securely scale your datacenter capacity.
 Site-to-site VPNs use IPSEC to provide a secure connection between your corporate VPN gateway and Azure.
 Virtual networks give you the flexibility to support a range of hybrid cloud scenarios.
 You can securely connect cloud-based applications to any type of on-premises system, such as mainframes and Unix systems.

+Azure Virtual Network connects Azure resources including virtual machines, the Azure App Service Environment, Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.
+You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.

+ The resources can communicate with each other, the internet, and on-premises networks.
+Azure Virtual Network is similar to a traditional network, but offers more benefits such as scale, availability, and isolation.

 Subnets provide a way for you to implement logical divisions within your virtual network.
 Your network can be segmented into subnets to help improve security, increase performance, and make it easier to manage.